 Waitrose successfully turned surplus food from their shops into meals for the deprived in collaboration with FareShare - a charity organization.

-The brand also launched the “A Little Less Than Perfect” range that further reduced food wasted because of its unusual appearance.
+The brand also launched the “A Little Less Than Perfect” range which further reduced food waste because of its unusual appearance.
 The range still maintained high standards of quality and taste.